storj/docs/app/dcs/third-party-tools/filezilla/filezilla-pro/page.md

 docId: APk9353kCNcg5PKRPQ06u
 redirects:
   - /dcs/how-tos/filezilla-pro-integration-guide
+metadata:
+  title: Understanding FileZilla Pro Integration
+  description:
+    Guide on integrating FileZilla Pro with Storj.
+Learn differences between FileZilla & FileZilla Pro, and how to leverage native uplink or Gateway MT for file transfers.
 ---

 ## How to Integrate Filezilla Pro with Storj DCS to Easily Find, Transfer and Download All Of Your Files